ShyamW/AWS-CSA-2019-study-notes/Course/EC2/README.md

 ami-12345678
 ```

-There is also one URL for user data
+There is also one URL for user data (gives bootstrap script you used)

 ```bash
 [ec2-user ~]$ curl http://169.254.169.254/latest/user-data/